 These all are totally killer songs from beginning to end, it’s pretty much the perfect thrash metal album, well in my opinion.
 Holy Wars is a wicked opening track and one of the best tracks ever written about war, it’s lyrics were written inspired about the Northern Ireland conflict and not Mideast’s wars.
 It don’t really matter which really because war is war and this has to rate as one greatest song about it.
 With the amazing array of subject matter on this is well amazing really, Dave writing about everything from the cold war, it’s a different war you know?
 To religion and politics to his own fight against drug and alcohol addiction to the Marvel Comics character Punisher to UFO conspiracy theories.
-If I had to pick just Megadeth one track it would be Hanger 18 which was opening track at that gig too but if you didn’t know it was Nick who proposed the concept of a song about UFO conspiracies and Area 51 which this was before X-files TV show too, you know?
+I think, it was Nick who proposed the concept of a song about UFO conspiracies and the Area 51 which this was before X-files TV show too, you know?